a914-gowtham/LetsChat/README.md

 # LetsChat
 LetsChat is a Sample Messaging Android application built to demonstrate the use of Modern Android development tools - (Kotlin, Coroutines, Dagger-Hilt, Architecture Components, MVVM, Room, Coil) and Firebase

-*Create a firebase project and replace the google-services.json file which you get from your firebase project console *Following firebase services need to be enabled
+- Create a firebase project and replace the google-services.json file which you get from your firebase project console
+- Following firebase services need to be enabled in the firebase console
-  -Phone Auth
+  - Phone Auth
-  -Cloud Firestore
+  - Cloud Firestore
-  -Realtime Database
+  - Realtime Database
-  -Storage
+  - Storage
-  -Composite indexes has to be added for contact query(link for enabling indexes could be found from logcat while using the app)
+  - Composite indexes should be created for contact query(link for enabling indexes could be found from logcat while using the app)

 ***You can Install and test latest LetsChat app from below 👇***